ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Layered inheritance strategies

-In this lab, GPOs are intentionally scoped only to the relevant OUs to demonstrate correct targeting and enforcement.
+In this lab, GPOs are intentionally scoped only to the relevant OUs to demonstrate correct linkage and enforcement.
 The objective is to prove correct linkage and enforcement, not to implement a full enterprise governance framework.

 Trade-Off 3: DNS Architecture